jiaodayulang/OWPM_Organisation-wide-process-mining/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/37859948/144745872-06b7cfbb-abcf-4b48-ae38-df055496a0fe.png" width="500"></p>
 <p align="center">
-  Here is an example of the processes in a hopital.<br>
+  Here is an example of the processes in a hospital.<br>
   <br>
 When an organisation has a large scale of processes, how to quickly identify:<br>
   <br>